Dow drops on coronavirus fears; Rockland resident recounts virus concerns during Asian cruise

-Stock watchers generally attribute today’s sharp drop on Wall Street to concerns that the coronavirus outbreak may become more serious with the weekend’s reports of new cases in Italy, South Korea and Iran.
-The Dow Jones Industrial average was down just over 1,050 points at 1:25 this afternoon.
+Stock watchers generally attribute Monday’s sharp drop on Wall Street to concerns that the coronavirus outbreak may become more serious with the weekend’s reports of new cases in Italy, South Korea and Iran.
+The Dow Jones Industrial average closed down 1,031 points.

 A new study from the real estate services and investment firm CBRE said short-term commercial real estate impacts in the U.S. from the coronavirus outbreak likely will be concentrated in the hotel sector and some retail centers frequented by Chinese tourists.